-The purchase of a health insurance policy for the first time is, in many ways, a rite of passage – a signal that you have passed from child to adult.
-The purchase of a health insurance policy is also one of the more expensive acquisitions you will make during your life, rivaling the expense of buying a home.
-At the same time, most people do not understand health insurance or the components of the contract between insurance companies and themselves, often learning to their dismay that coverage they thought they had is actually nonexistent.
+Purchasing a health insurance policy for the first time is, in many ways, a rite of passage – a sign you’ve passed from child to adult.
+It’s also one of the more expensive acquisitions you’ll make during your life, rivaling that of buying a home.

 Components of a Health Insurance Policy

 A health insurance policy is a legal contract between an insurance company and the owner of the policy – in this case, you.
 The contract term is typically limited, and the policyholder must make payments (known as premiums) to keep their coverage active.
 This contract also details various conditions under which the insurance company will be responsible for the costs of the policyholder’s medical care and possibly their family’s.